-As a key component of the Healthy Families, the healthy start program provides intensive support information, and education to new and expectant parents in their homes.
+As a key component of the Healthy Families, the healthy start program provides intensive support information and education to new and expectant parents in their homes.
 To determine who should receive these services, women in their first and second trimester of pregnancy and their families are evaluated to determine family strengths and the need for home visitation services.
+The 2018 Healthy Start graduates, pictured, celebrate with their family and the staff Aug.
+9, at the program graduation.

 Each participating family is then assigned a Family Support Worker, who assesses the family's needs and develops a case plan tailored to those needs.
 This plan helps families develop problem-solving skills, effective parenting techniques and home management skills, and ensures that each child in the program receives well-baby care and age-appropriate immunizations.
 Parent education, child development screenings, and nutrition counseling are also provided.
 In addition, families are linked to available community services that meet their individual needs.